eric-ycw/eric-ycw.github.io/notes/mit_prob_rand_var.md

 - [Problem Set 1](#problem-set-1)
 - [Problem Set 2](#problem-set-2)

+These are my answers to (most of) the questions found in the MIT course Probability and Random Variables (18.600 F2019), which can be found on MIT OpenCourseWare.

 Link to questions [here](https://ocw.mit.edu/courses/mathematics/18-600-probability-and-random-variables-fall-2019/assignments/).

 **DISCLAIMER:** All 'answers' are attempts and could be incorrect.